 And then there’s you, buying, selling, trading, timing the market, testing your theories and hypotheses, reading magazines and company reports, studying prospectuses, and all the rest.

-More importantly, how much more money would you have to spend on all those other controllable (and unpredictable) costs, that retirement calculators say nothing about, if you had invested all your money using passive management principles?
+As a result, how much more money would you have to spend on all those other controllable (and unpredictable) costs that the best retirement calculators say nothing about, if you had invested all your money using passive management principles?

 If you have investable assets in the millions, the difference between these two approaches will be tens or hundreds of thousands of dollars over the course of your retirement.

-Even if all approaches produced the same investment raw performance, the amount you’ll save in taxes and fees using the smarter approach could – by itself – pay for that big overseas travel experience you’ve been wanting to do for years.
+If all investment approaches produced the same raw performance, the amount you’ll save in taxes and fees using the smarter approach could – by itself – pay for that big overseas travel experience you’ve been wanting to do for years.

 Avoidable Retirement Costs – Stuff You Should NEVER Be Paying

-We’re way past the realm of retirement calculators now.
-We’re not here to tell you what not to buy, or anything of that sort.
+We’re way past the realm of the best retirement calculators now.
+This isn’t about what not to buy, or anything of that sort.
 This is about broker commissions.

 Quite simply, this is a cost you should never be paying.

-It has little to do with if this option makes sense for your retirement goals.
+Broker fees have little to do with if an investment option makes sense for your retirement goals.
 It might.
 But it has much more to do with them getting a commission.
 It’s what the finance industry calls a conflict of interest.
 Yes, the broker is required to disclose all commissions in the prospectus.
 But come on – are you going to read that?
 Did you retire so you could finally have the time to read your investment prospectus?

 They’re riveting reads, to be sure…

-The point is once again – broker commissions are an entirely avoidable cost, in or before retirement.
+The point is – broker commissions are an entirely avoidable cost, in or before retirement.
 It depends completely on the wealth manager you choose to work with.

-Check it out for free by clicking below – it might help save you hundreds of thousands in pointless retirement costs.[Put a graphic here with the book cover and a form to download it]
+Check it out for free by clicking below – it might help save you hundreds of thousands in pointless costs that never show up in the best retirement calculators.

 We’re now ready to answer the question.
 Here’s the simplest way to say it: